ag-informatics/ag-informatics-course/module1/lab1/README.md

 - `git push` to send all my local changes to the remote repository

 #### Setup Git and Github:
-- If you haven't already, create an account on [GitHub](https://www.github.com).
+- If you haven't already, create an account on GitHub: https://www.github.com.
 If you already have a GitHub account, feel free to use it.
 We will be using github to share our code with each other - You'll recieve your labs this way, and I will expect you to submit your labs this way too.
-- Install github on your computer using this [tutorial](https://github.com/git-guides/install-git).
+- Install github on your computer using this tutorial: https://github.com/git-guides/install-git.
-Git vs GitHub

-#### Setup Visual Studio Code (optional but highly recommended)
+#### Setup Visual Studio Code
-You are welcome to choose any editors or IDEs that you prefer.
-But we recommend using Visual Studio Code.
-It is an open-source multi-platform code editors (it means you can use with no cost and it is available in various platform e.g. Windows, Mac, or Linux).
-To install, check this [website](https://code.visualstudio.com/).
+ Visual Studio Code is an open-source multi-platform code editor.
+It means you can use with no cost and it is available in various platform e.g. Windows, Mac, or Linux.
+To install, check this website: https://code.visualstudio.com.
 From now, we will call Visaul Studio Code as "VS Code".

 ## What are Git and GitHub?